HOME PLANTS GUIDES QUESTIONS ABOUT US SHOP SEARCH

 Tom Knight

 Over the last 20 years, Tom has successfully owned hundreds of houseplants and is always happy to share knowledge and lend his horticulture skills to those in need.
-He is the main content writer for the Team.
+He is the leading content writer for the Team.

 Also on Ourhouseplants.com